augusthao6/Model-Complexity-and-Input-Representations-on-EMG-Based-Hand-Gesture-Classification/README.md

 setup.py - Gathers all imports to set up environment, mounts to grab the necessary Ninapro DB1 files from your Google Drive

-functions.py - Makes sure we have all the necessary functions to run classifier model scripts and sort scripts
+functions.py - Makes sure we have all the necessary functions to run classifier model scripts and sort scripts.
+Within the makecsv file, change gesturelist[] to encompass all gestures you want to identify.

 sort[num].py - Choose to run the file with the # of gestures you want to sort (10, 25, 53), and at very bottom of that file, determine the data you want to extract: time domain (TD), fast fourier transform (FFT), discrete wavelet transform (DWT), or a combination of them.